Europe says it has a ‘financial nuclear weapon’ against Russia. But it’s uncertain if it wants to use it.

-He was talking about SWIFT — short for Society for Worldwide Interbank Financial Telecommunication — a messaging network connecting banks around the world.
+He was talking about SWIFT — short for the Society for Worldwide Interbank Financial Telecommunication — a messaging network connecting banks around the world.
 The Belgian-based consortium links more than 11,000 financial institutions operating in more than 200 countries and territories, acting as a critical hub enabling international payments.
 Last year, the system averaged 42 million messages a day.

-Whetherto cut Russia off from SWIFT has become one of the first points of serious Western division in this crisis, after the European Union, a block of 27 nations, had for weeks demonstrated unity.
+Whether to cut Russia off from SWIFT has become one of the first points of serious Western division in this crisis, after the European Union, a block of 27 nations, had for weeks demonstrated unity.

-Before the invasion, Western nations promised a punishing regime of sanctions that President Biden said would be “swift and severe."
-In Europe, it remained difficult Friday to gauge the swiftness or the severity or to determine exactly which countries were doing more or less because the punitive actions remained a work-in-progress.
+Before the invasion, Western nations promised a punishing regime of sanctions that President Biden said would be “swift and severe.”
+In Europe, it remained difficult Friday to gauge the swiftness or the severity or to determine exactly which countries were doing more or less because the punitive actions is a work-in-progress.
 European Council President Charles Michel said a “further package” was under “urgent preparation.”

 European Union foreign ministers agreed Friday to freeze the assets of Russian President Vladimir Putin and Foreign Minister Sergey Lavrov, the first time the two men have been targeted personally by such measures, but details on other measures were still unclear.